Ignatiusdork/swisstronickIII/README.md

 # Ethereum Storage Fetcher

-This project uses the JSON RPC call using eth_getStorageAt() to get the first storage variable (slot #0) any deployed smart contract and returns the retrieved value.
+This project uses the JSON RPC call using eth_getStorageAt() to get the first storage variable (slot #0) in any deployed smart contract and returns the retrieved value.

 Here it fetches the value stored at the first slot of a swisstronick deployed smart contract.
 The value returned is in hexadecimal format.
 If the storage variable is a string, the hexadecimal value is converted to a string for better interpretation.